-Universal has brought on and hired Naughty Dog for their three-game contract after being impressed their first game that is a fighting game, Way of the Warrior, released on the 3DO.
-Naughty Dog wanted to make a 2.5D platformer that is family-friendly for the PS1 and that's where Willy the Wombat comes in.
+Universal has brought on and hired Naughty Dog for their three-game contract after being impressed their first game that is a fighting game, Way of the Warrior, released on a platform called the 3DO.
+The system was licensed by Panasonic, Sanyo and Samsung and made by Trip Hawkins, the founder of EA.
+When Naughty Dog finished Way of the Warrior, they had a three-game contract with Universal.
+Naughty Dog wanted to make a 2.5D platformer that is family-friendly for the PS1.
+That's where Willy the Wombat comes in.
 Naughty Dog continued development, but wasn't a fan of the name and asked Universal if they can change it to something that fits well.

-Naughty Dog wanted to leave the Crash IP in its entirety once their three-game contract was up after Crash 3's release, but PlayStation wanted another game.
+Naughty Dog wanted to leave the Crash IP in its entirety once their three-game contract was up after Crash 3's release after they grew tired of Universal's poor treatment, but PlayStation wanted another Crash game.
 But following Universal's poor treatment, Naughty Dog refused to work with Universal.
 Additionally, they wanted to get away from the platforming scene and do something different like making a kart racer, so after Sony negotiated with the companies, PlayStation has conducted it so that Naughty Dog and Sony would work together under a licensing deal from Universal so that Naughty Dog would have the least amount of contact with Universal as possible.

 This has resulted in the development of Crash Team Racing.
 This is a spin-off racing game that doesn't count as a mainline game because CTR was developed by Naughty Dog without a contract.
-But it would be their final game developed by Naughty Dog before the IP gets passed to Eurocom for a party game, Crash Bash, which would be the final Crash game for the PS1.
+But it would be Naughty Dog's final Crash game.
 Sony negotiatiing between the companies is a good deal after Naughty Dog refused to work with Universal after their poor treatment.
 However, nothing has ever gotten as close with Hidden Variable suing Autumn for a breach of contract and Future Club didn't even bother negotiating between the companies.

 If you look at the release dates of each game, the first game came out in 1996.
 Then a sequel came in 1997, followed by the final game of the original trilogy in 1998.
 The cherry on top of it, CTR came out in 1999.
 Naughty Dog was able to release a game every year for four years.
 Skylanders also has the practice of releasing a game every year, but there are multple studios that are working on the projects to help alleviate the workload for all teams.
 Naughty Dog did it all solo.

-Now, Spyro, our titular purple dragon, is also getting a family-friendly IP like Crash Bandicoot, but it's more charming than the other because of collecting gems and it's a 3D platformer with open exploration.
+Our titular purple dragon is also a family-friendly IP like Crash Bandicoot, but it's more charming than the other because of collecting gems and it's a 3D platformer with open exploration.
 And sequels in the original trilogy have two of the best goddesses, Elora the Faun and Bianca the Rabbit.
-So these dudettes are canon and they are the best chicks like Sally Acorn and Bunnie Rabbot.
-This also defines the fact that Spyro is more charming than Crash Bandicoot and what the forests make me think of, so I used Mortal Kombat 11's soundtrack to boost it.
+These dudettes are canon and they are the best chicks like Sally Acorn and Bunnie Rabbot.
+This also defines the fact that Spyro is more charming than Crash Bandicoot and its two goddesses are what the forests make me think of.
+And it's not just the forests at my old stomping grounds, but also during my road trip when me and my family go through the highway between forests when we arrived in Missouri and until we arrived in Oklahoma, which has less trees, so I listened to Mortal Kombat 11's soundtrack to boost it.

-This led to Universal passing their Crash IP to Traveller's Tales to develop their very first Crash game for the PS2 and Mark Cerny has their own team after leaving Universal to help them on the project titled Crash Bandicoot Worlds.
+First off, Universal passed their Crash IP to Eurocom to develop their party game, Crash Bash, final Crash game to release on the PS1.
+Then they passed it to Traveller's Tales to develop their very first Crash game for the PS2 and Mark Cerny has their own team after leaving Universal to help them on the project titled Crash Bandicoot Worlds.
 It was originally a 3D free-roam game and planned to be published by Sony.
-But when Cerny left, Traveller's Tales went back to the drawing board and started from scratch.
-This resulted in the creation of their first Crash Bandicoot game that is not developed by Naughty Dog, Crash Bandicoot: The Wrath of Cortex.
+But when Cerny left, Traveller's Tales went back to the drawing board and started from square one again without any programming Cerny had provided.
+This resulted in the creation of their first mainline Crash Bandicoot game that is not developed by Naughty Dog, Crash Bandicoot: The Wrath of Cortex.

 Behind the scenes, Wrath of Cortex was developed in multiple platforms beyond PlayStation because of their partnership with Konami.
 Upon release, the reviews were mixed with critics praising the return of elements seen in the original trilogy and criticizing the low innovation on elements from the originals, how they handled Coco and the long load times on the PS2 version when the Xbox and Gamecube versions have reduced load times being met with praise.
 But it sold well and passed the average sales of the original trilogy because of being multiplatform and a return to its roots of a 2.5D platformer after Crash Team Racing and Crash Bash, making this the most popular and bestselling Crash Bandicoot game of all time.
 While the game had mixed reviews, it was actually a good game overall.
 I played it back in the day and I pretty much loved it when I was a kid.
 I even realized why we are defending Wrath of Cortex in the first place.
 It's because the title has established a slightly larger audience than the original trilogy, making it as an excuse to do so.